 Make sure all of your butter is incorporated and there are no pockets hidden at the base of your mixing bowl!
 If I’m not careful about scraping down the sides and bottom of my mixing bowl, even if I’m using one of those paddle attachments that scrapes as it goes, I usually end up with a few cookies from the bottom of the bowl that look like they exploded out one side in the oven.
 This is due to pockets of unincorporated butter!

-If your cookies turned into absolutely flat puddles of nothing while baking, well that’s impossible to rescue.
-Chop them up and mix them into ice cream.
+If your cookies turned into absolutely flat puddles of nothing while baking, try chopping them up and mixing them into ice cream.

-If your cookies turned out just a little more flat than you’d like, simply grab a spatula or a spoon and press the edges into the center to thicken.
+If your cookies turned out just a little flatter than you’d like, simply grab a spatula or a spoon and press the edges into the center to thicken.
 Better yet, use a round cookie or biscuit cutter that’s just slightly bigger than the cookie’s diameter.
 Run the cutter around the cookie to re-shape into a perfect thicker circle.
 Do this as soon as they come out of the oven while they’re still hot and moldable.
 You can also do this for any misshapen cookies to make them perfectly round.
 Watch this trick in action over on my Instagram page here!

 My Favorite Thick Cookie Recipes